 1. Apple Cider Vinegar-

 Apple cider vinegar has so many uses, but did you know you can use it as deodorant?
-I was surprised when I first read about using it as a deodorant.
+I was surprised when I first read about using it as an option for natural alternatives to deodorant.
 It actually is a great alternative for deodorant because it neutralizes odor.

 I mix ½ apple cider vinegar with ½ water.
 Dip a cotton ball in the mixture and rub it under your arms.
 It will dry pretty quickly, about 20-30 seconds.
 The vinegar smell goes away after it dries on your skin.